AlexMakesSoftware/PullNPray/README.md

 Check your app runs properly now.

-If all has gone according to plan... then congratualations.
+If all has gone according to plan... then congratulations!
 You can now install the poller as a cron job.

 ```
 sudo nano /etc/crontab